ujjwalpandey13/ujjwalpandey13/README.md

 # 💫 About Me:
-I am final year student with degree in Computer Science from Savitribai Phule Pune University.Throughout my academic career I have developed a passion of designing and have completed some projects and coursework related to this field.I am a quick learner and have strong communication skills which i believe will allow me to excel in any role.
+I am graduate with degree in Computer Science from Savitribai Phule Pune University.Throughout my academic career I have developed a passion of designing and have completed some projects and coursework related to this field.I am a quick learner and have strong communication skills which i believe will allow me to excel in any role.
 I'am a team player, but also enjoying working independently to achieve my goals

 ## 🌐 Socials: